Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 }
 `

+= How do i make my signature field responsive ? =

+It depends on your form layout but once again, you can do this by using basic CSS instructions.
+The plugin will deal with window size and device orientation changes by automatically updating itself to match the right size (and clearing the field content).
+`
+@media screen and (max-width: 768px) {
+    .wpcf7-form-control-signature-wrap canvas{
+        width:100%;
+        height:100%;
+    }
+}
+...
+`

 == Changelog ==

+= 2.5 =
+* Updated signature pad library to v1.4.0
+* Fixed a bug with device ratio not being properly taken into account sometimes
+* Fixed a bug where signature fields were not cleared after successful submit
+* Fixed a bug where cleared signature fields were not correctly validating
+* Refactored JavaScript for easier plugin maintenance

 = 2.4.1 =
 * Fixed a major issue where mandatory signature fields were note validating correctly (since CF7 4.1)